NativeScript/nativescript-app-templates/packages/template-drawer-navigation/README.md

 ### Architecture

-There is a folder that is used for setting RadSideDrawer instance as an application starting point:
+There is a folder that is used for setting RadSideDrawer instance as an application root:

-- `/app-root/app-root.js` - sets up the RadSideDrawer drawer content and defines navigation frame for the pages.
+- `/app/app-root/app-root` - sets up the RadSideDrawer drawer content and defines navigation frame for the pages.

 RadSideDrawer has the following component structure: